 As an English major in college and a literary lover in everyday life, there is this pressure to know the almighty writers, the reflective prose, and the literary-changing techniques utilized throughout time.
 But what does this pressure do, exactly?
 For me, it stretches my mind to read challenging novels, historical accounts, and sometimes wondering why in the world a piece of literature or an author is held at such high esteem (three days ago marked the 117th birthday of one in particular).
 But as Burgess wrote, many novels lay unread on my shelves, half read, or their contents did not trickle down deep into my mind enough to show for my reading.

 But what does this mean for classics, and novels that were so advanced or revolutionary in their time that they remain relevant in ours?
 Why are original texts changed to reflect our vocabularies or understanding, transforming a work of art into a watered down mass-market print that hangs on a wall in your dentist’s office?
+I admit this is harsh, but if you couldn’t already tell, I’m working through my feelings on this topic, so just bear with me.
 It certainly helps that these shortened versions are not just written by Joe Schmoe on the street; we trust scholars and intellectuals to present us with comprehensive texts that will perhaps drive us to tackle the larger, original work.
 Is that what it’s about?
 Starting off in what may be a more comprehensive manner and then graduating to A Longer Finnegans Wake?

 ¹Atherton, James Stephen.
 “James Joyce.”
 Britannica.
 July 24th, 2016. https://www.britannica.com/biography/James-Joyce